How to build RiskScape models

 Setup

 Click here to download the example project we will use in this guide.
-Unzip the file into the Top-level project directory where you keep your RiskScape projects.
+Unzip the file into the Top-level Windows project directory where you keep your RiskScape projects.
 For example, if your top-level projects directory is C:\Users\%USERNAME%\RiskScape\Projects\, then your unzipped directory will be:

 C:\Users\%USERNAME%\RiskScape\Projects\wizard-models